h1-the-swan/general_exam_jp/inputs/020-evaluation.markdown

 \TODO{emmons/borner paper. see "Comparison of Clustering Algorithms" section: they use benchmarks with a large community size. this works in the favor of Louvain, which has modularity's resolution limit. (they take the bottom level of Infomap's hierarchy)}

+\TODO{remark on how LFR benchmarks are based on SBMs, so they would be expected to score best. can find this in fortunato and hric 2016 (and also i think in schaub 2017)}

 ## Visualization